Quantum K-theory Chevalley formulas in the parabolic case: Abstract

 \section{Abstract}

-We derive cancellation-free Chevalley-type multiplication formulas in the $T$-equivariant quantum $K$-theory of Grassmannians of type $A$ and $C$, and also those of two-step flag manifolds of type $A$.
-They are obtained based on the uniform Chevalley formula in the $T$-equivariant quantum $K$-theory of arbitrary flag manifolds $G/B$, which was derived earlier in terms of the quantum alcove model, by the last three authors.
+We derive cancellation-free Chevalley-type multiplication formulas for the $T$-equivariant quantum $K$-theory ring of Grassmannians of type $A$ and $C$, and also those of two-step flag manifolds of type $A$.
+They are obtained based on the uniform Chevalley formula in the $T$-equivariant quantum $K$-theory ring of arbitrary flag manifolds $G/B$, which was derived earlier in terms of the quantum alcove model, by the last three authors.

 \keywords{Quantum $K$-theory, Chevalley formula, quantum Bruhat graph, quantum alcove model.} \subjclass[2010]{Primary 05E10; Secondary 14N15, 14M15.}